 These days, backing up your phone can be completely automated and you can even do it while you sleep.
-So no more excuses.
+So, no more excuses.

 iCloud is your friend

 You’re given 5GB of storage for free, and can buy more as you need it.
-50GB costs £0.79 per month, 200GB is £2.49 per month, and 2TB is £6.99 per month which you probably need as you can store a whopping 256GB on your new iPhone 8, 8 Plus and iPhone X.
+50GB costs £0.79 per month, 200GB is £2.49 per month, and 2TB is £6.99.

-How to set up your iPhone’s iCloud backup
+How to back up your iPhone

-Setting your iPhone to backup using iCloud is super easy.
+Setting your iPhone to back up using iCloud is super easy.

-2. Click on iCloud backup
+- Click on iCloud backup.

-3. Toggle the switch to ‘On’
+- Toggle the switch to ‘On’.

 You’re all set.
-Your iPhone will backup automatically each day as long as you have enough storage left and your phone is on WiFi and connected to a power source.
+Your iPhone will back up automatically each day as long as you have enough storage left and your phone is on Wi-Fi and connected to a power source.